TRANSITIONING TO CANVAS CLOUD ONLINE WORKSHOP

 Instructors who would like to keep student-generated content will need to download this content.
 Instructors can download the Gradebook for a record of student grades.

-This access will be available for at least one year after the transition to Canvas Cloud.
+Canvas On-premise will be accessible using canvas-old.sfu.ca starting in January 2026.
 More information about the eventual retirement of the on-premise Canvas courses will be shared at a later date.

 Canvas also provides a way to download student submissions, but this must be done for each assignment.
 More information on this is available through Canvas’s Instructor Guide.